alivadjid/alivadjid/README.md

 **alivadjid/alivadjid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 ### Hi there 👋 I'm a fullstack web developer

-- 🔭 I’m currently working on project with vue3 with janus webrtc server
+- 🔭 I’m currently working on project with vue3 and janus webrtc server
 - 🌱 I’m currently learning javascript and web frameworks
 - 👯 I’m looking to collaborate on interesting open source project